By dr. Alan Palmer, writer contributing to Children's health defense

 Falsehood n.
 3: Adults previously vaccinated with waning antibody protection can receive effective and lasting protection with MMR recalls

 The research published in 2017 on Journal of Infectious Diseases has shown that additional doses of MMR given to adults have a minimal effect on raising antibody levels and that the increased titers are only temporary, decreasing in less than four months!
-Therefore, the instinctive reaction of some vaccine advocates to force adults to make MMR calls every 5-10 years will not work.
+Therefore, the gut reaction of some vaccine advocates to force adults to take MMR boosters every 5-10 years will not work.
 It is absolutely clear that we cannot 'vaccinate' our way out of this problem (pages 577-578).